RahalK/SQL_weather_trends_France/README.md

 The goal here is to gain insights into weather patterns, identify trends, and answer specific questions related to the provided datasets.

 ## The data
-The data comes from [Meteomatics](https://www.meteomatics.com/), a leading provider of meteorological data.
+The data comes from a weather API provided by [Meteomatics](https://www.meteomatics.com/), a leading provider of meteorological data.
 Two datasets are used for this project: I have called them 'temperature_france' and 'weather_france'.
 The 'temperature_france' dataset contains 1299 rows and 6 columns, whereas 'weather_france' contains 1299 rows and 10 columns.

 ## Project structure